Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 • Good buy and give my love to everyone: Au revoir et grosses bises à tous

-• A big kiss to you, and a thousand thank yous for all that you do for us.: Une grosse bise à toi, et encore mille mercis pour tout ce que tu a fait pour nous
+• A big kiss to you and a thousand thank yous for all you do for us.: Une grosse bise à toi, et encore mille mercis pour tout ce que tu a fait pour nous

 Litmus test for using: Bises or Bisous:

-• If you would cheek kiss someone in real life who you are very close with, use bisous.
+• If you would cheek kiss someone you are very close with in real life, use “bisous.”

-• If you would not cheek kiss someone in real life, you use neither.
-You would end your conversation or close your letter with something more formal such as “Sincerely” (Cordialement.)
+• If you would not cheek kiss someone in real life, don’t use “bise” or “bisous.”
+You should end your conversation or close your letter with something more formal, such as “Sincerely” (Cordialement).

 In short, use bise in situations where “Cordialement” would be too formal, and “bisous” would be too intimate.